adamtow/cronios/docs/English.md

 - 1.1.0 (2019-01-19) - Keep-Alive Beep.
 Cronios Watcher using Scriptable support.
 Additional options added to cron jobs: Priority, Lock Detection, and Exclude From Success Notifications.
 Crontab is sorted according to active status, priority and description.
 Auto Save of cron jobs from the New/Edit Cron Job screen.
 New icon set.
 Performance improvements.
 Documentation updates.
 Check for Updates checks RoutineHub directly.
 Bug fixes.
 - 1.2.0 (2019-01-21) - Cron Job Importer detects cron jobs with the same name/shortcut combination.
 Cronios Watcher called at beginning of cron job evaluation.
 - 1.3.0 (2019-02-10) - Matches look and feel of GeoCuts and WatchCuts.
 Cron Job Assistant guides you in creating cron jobs.
 Repeat Interval provides fine-grained control over how often a cron job can run its shortcut.
 Bug fixes and performance improvements.
+- 1.3.1: Caching of main menu and cron jobs.
+Don't call Cronios Watcher in Run Once mode.
+Fixed lock detection bug.
+- 1.3.2: Run/Edit Shortcut now runs properly from the Edit Shortcuts screen.
+- 1.3.3: Added Check Online preference to work around Apple certificate error with Get Current IP action.
+- 1.3.4: Fixed documentation for Apple bug with Get Current IP action.
+- 1.3.5: Use Local IP instead of External IP to see if the device is online.
+- 1.4.0 (2019-03-28) - Support for Shortcuts 2.2.
+Refactored localization and variable names.

 <span id="license" class="section-header"></span>
 # License